yairm210/Unciv/Uniques.md

 "New [unitFilter] units start with [amount] Experience in this city" - Replaced with "New [unitFilter] units start with [amount] Experience [cityFilter]"

 "[amount]% of food is carried over after population increases" - Replaced with "[amount]% of food is carried over [cityFilter] after population increases"

+"Can attack submarines" - Replaced with "Can see invisible [unitFilter] units"

+"Unhappiness from population decreased by [amount]%" - Replaced with "[amount]% Unhappiness from population [cityFilter]"

+"[stats] from every specialist" - Replaced with "[stats] from every specialist [cityFilter]"

+"+2 Culture per turn from cities before discovering Steam Power" - Replaced with "[stats] per turn from cities before [techName]"

+"Population loss from nuclear attacks -[amount]%" - Replaced with "Population loss from nuclear attacks [amount]% [cityFilter]"

+"Specialists only produce [amount]% of normal unhappiness" - Replaced with "[signedAmount]% unhappiness from specialists [cityFilter]"

+"Increases embarked movement +1" - Replaced with "+[1] movement for all [Embarked] units"

+"+1 Movement for all embarked units" - Replaced with "+[1] movement for all [Embarked] units"